z0al/dotfiles/docs/nixos/install.md

 > **Note:**
 >
-> While I could just use my flake setup to bootstrap the new system, I perfer to have a bare minimum working setup initially.
+> While I could just use my flake setup to bootstrap the new system, I prefer to have a bare minimum working setup initially.

 1. Configure boot